In moderation, ice cream is not off-limits for people with type 2 diabetes.

 Many brands that offer sugar- or fat-free versions of these dessert options may still contain artificial sweeteners.

 Check the nutritional facts to see how they fit into the overall diet for the day is important.

 Homemade baked goods made with stevia

-Many baked goods, such as cookies, brownies, cakes, and so on, use stevia in place of sugar in their recipes.
+Many baked goods use stevia in place of sugar in their recipes, such as cookies, brownies, cakes, and cookies.

-This natural, zero-calorie sweetener offers a great substitute for sugar that can reduce the carbohydrate impact of a favorite baked treat.
+This natural, zero-calorie sweetener may be a great substitute for sugar and can reduce the carbohydrate impact of a baked favorite.

-It is always a good idea to take a walk after eating a dessert to help lower post-meal blood sugar.
+Take a walk after eating a carb-rich dessert to help bring down post-meal blood sugar.